KiloTheLoser/ikemen-combo-finder/README.md

 ## ⚠️ Read This First — An Honest Disclaimer
-This is not a good project — and I'd rather be upfront about that.
+This might not be the kind of project you were expecting — and I’d rather be upfront about that.

 If you stumbled onto this repository expecting a polished, well-engineered tool that gets regular updates, let me save you the disappointment now: this isn't it.
 This project is imperfect, messy, and flawed in more ways than I can count.
 There might be bugs, questionable decisions, and a long list of things that should be improved but haven't been.